 Another early start to the day and we head out driving.
 The staff breathalyze the drivers and everyone is cleared to drive.
 Our first stop is Lake Allom.
 This is a tea tree infused lake so the color looks like tea (aka brown)…not super appealing at first look, but then we spot four little turtles and realize we are in a special spot.
 When you touch the water it feels extra “wet” really hard to explain so you just have to trust me on this one.
 A group of us go in and we immediately feel invigorated.
 Any hangovers are wiped away after a swim in the tea tree lake.

 Break for lunch and then on to stop #2, which is Indian Head.
 Named in 1770 by Captain Cook with a gorgeous view.
 We take pictures and really just take it all in because in every direction you look it looks untouched.
 Next on the agenda is stop #3, the Champagne Pools.
 Known as Fraser Island’s natural jacuzzi, but when we went it was not so much a jacuzzi and more like an ice bath.
-Okay it wasn’t that cold and if the sun was really high it would have been refreshing we were just were getting towards the end of the day.
+Okay it wasn’t that cold and if the sun had been higher it would have been refreshing, but we arrived towards the end of the day.
 That didn’t stop us from going in for a bit and then we were all just hanging out as we dried off.
 I attempted to teach some yoga to one of my car buddies and then it was time for us to head out and back to camp.

 It’s our last day so after breakfast we pack and clean everything up before heading out.
 Our first stop of the day is the Maheno Shipwreck.
 Originally sailing back in 1905 and it was even was converted to a hospital ship during World War I. It ended up at Fraser Island when it was finally wrecked in 1935 after a cyclone and has been there ever since.
 Our final Fraser stop before heading back to the mainland was Eli Creek, a beautiful freshwater creek that feeds into the ocean.
 We had tubes to take us down the creek.

 Afterwards, the remaining portion of the 75 Mile Beach back to the ferry was all bitter and not at all sweet.
 We couldn’t believe our Fraser Island adventure was coming to an end.
-We finally had cell phone service again and took take proper showers, but there was a sense of sadness in the air because we knew that after we said goodbye tomorrow we would maybe never see one another again and definitely not as a group.
+Back at Rainbow Beach we finally had cell phone service again and took take proper showers, but there was a sense of sadness in the air because we knew that after we said goodbye tomorrow we would maybe never see one another again and definitely not as a group.

-Pancakes were served in the morning and some people were off because everyone had different travel plans.
+Pancakes were served in the morning and some people were off bright and early for their next stop because everyone had different travel plans.
 I hung around Rainbow Beach for two more nights.
 This was officially goodbye, but we would always have the memories.

 So my thoughts on Fraser Island?
 I think it’s a must do when you are on the East Coast of Australia.
 There really isn’t anything quite like it.
 I thought our trip was perfect, but all travelers are at the mercy of the island and it’s tides.